 Seasonal Oddities and Astronomical Facts

 October’s full moon, known as the hunter’s moon, was named by the Algonquin people as it signaled hunting season before winter.
 It follows the harvest moon, which can occur in September or October (if the harvest moon appears in October, it replaces the hunter’s moon).
-According to the Oxford English Dictionary, the term “hunter’s moon” was first recorded in 1710.
+The term “hunter’s moon” was first recorded in 1710, according to the Oxford English Dictionary.

-The Orionids meteor shower, peaking midmonth, comes from debris from Halley’s Comet.
+The Orionids meteor shower, which peaks mid-October, comes from debris off Halley’s Comet.
 NASA notes that it’s renowned for its bright, fast meteors, which sometimes create glowing trails or fireballs.